kubedb/docs/docs/guides/redis/clustering/redis-cluster.md

 redis-cluster-pods   ClusterIP   None           <none>        6379/TCP   3m4s
 ```

-KubeDB operator sets the `status.phase` to `Running` once the database is successfully created.
+KubeDB operator sets the `status.phase` to `Ready` once the database is successfully created.
 Run the following command to see the modified `Redis` object:

 ```bash
 $ kubectl get rd -n demo redis-cluster -o yaml